krasnw/img-strg-Docker/README.md

 ## Image storage

-The project is a simple social media application with the ability to add, delete, and view images.
+The project is a social media application with the ability to add, delete, and share images with your friends.
 It is written in pure PHP using the Model-View-Controller (MVC) pattern.
 The application is placed into two Docker containers.

 ### Start-up preparation